Rapha149/MessageHider/tutorials/ENGLISH.md

 #### Console commands

-If this default is enabled, operators will no longer receive messages from commands sent from the console.
+If this preset is enabled, operators will no longer receive messages from commands sent from the console.
 (1.16+)

 ### Custom filters